piroor/treestyletab/README.md

    * TST's tree is designed to work as an extended memory for your brain.
 To satisfy this concept, TST is designed to guess relation of tabs automatically, from the context.
    * Better usability around ungrouped flat tabs in a vertical tab bar is out of purpose.

 Any feature requiest unrelated to these points may be rejected, even if many people love it.
-Instead of adding more built-in features, I may add [public APIs for other addons](https://github.com/piroor/treestyletab/wiki/API-for-other-addons) and [actually there are some implementations](#addons-extend-tst).
+Instead of adding more built-in features, I hope to make TST compatible with other tab related addons.
+If it is required for more better compatibility I add [public APIs for other addons](https://github.com/piroor/treestyletab/wiki/API-for-other-addons), and [actually there are some implementations](#addons-extend-tst).
 If you need any new API, please file API proposals to the issue tracker.

 Here is a lis of some major requests which are reported multiple times but I marked them "won't fix".
 Note that some topics are just about "legacy" versions of TST.